 This problem has been recognized for some time and in recent years there has been more and more emphasis on interdisciplinary approaches and thinking.
 New fields, often with longer names, are emerging.
 One example is psychoneuroimmunoendocrinology – the name describes previously unnoticed or unstated connections between the fields of Psychology, Neurology, Immunology and Endocrinology.
 One of the goals of this website is to make explicit (and therefore teachable) the connections that were previously implicit, as well as uncover a huge number of previously unsuspected connections.

 The above has enormous significance for people individually and for humanity as a whole.
 Every problem that we face requires an understanding of the aspects that are relevant to the problem.
 If some aspects (connections) are missing, then the solutions we implement will either not work, or they will have side effects that we did not foresee or desire.

 And so, unfortunately, organizing and teaching knowledge in disconnected categories imposes a fundamental limitation on a person’s (and humanity’s) problem-solving capabilities.

 KnowledgeMap.me uses tags to map knowledge.
 Tags seem the best current way to do this.

 The key to tags is that they are non-hierarchical.
 This means that we can stop thinking about a piece of knowledge as belonging in a certain place and start thinking of it as having multiple connections.

 People on KnowledgeMap.me enter Resources that they find useful, and they enter tags and other data that describes the Resource.
 This data now becomes searchable.
-A person searching for information on chairs can now discover Resources on human anatomy, new materials and a variety of other subjects that could be relevant.
+A person searching for information on chairs can now discover Resources on human anatomy, new materials and a variety of other subjects that have been identified as relevant.

 The Problem of Information Overload